neilmhta/CopulaProgram/replit.md

   - 0.3s smooth transition for elegant interaction
   - Automatically returns to original position when mouse leaves
   - Mentee cards excluded from lift effect - they keep their original border color change animation (gray to blue)
+  - Founder cards excluded from lift effect for cleaner carousel interaction

 ## Project Architecture